Yahapi/yahapi/pages/format.md

 If you need to support cross-domain requests you **SHOULD** use CORS, not JSONP.

-Only if you need to support old versions of some browser you may have to use JSONP instead.
+Only if you need to support old versions of a browser without CORS support you may have to use JSONP instead.

+## 6.6 Reserved words

+Javascript reserved keywords **SHOULD** be avoided;

+    boolean break byte
+    case catch char class const continue
+    debugger default delete do double
+    else enum export extends
+    false final finally float for function
+    goto
+    if implements import in instanceof int interface let long
+    native new null
+    package private protected public
+    return
+    short static super switch synchronized
+    this throw throws transient true try typeof var volatile void
+    while with
+    yield

 # Update History
 2014-08-06: First draft